Zelzazor/delayed/README.md

 const app = delayed();
 ```

-This module is currently capable of managing GET and POST requests:
+This module is currently capable of managing GET and POST requests (PUT and DELETE requests are available as an experimental feature):

 ```js
 app.get('/', (req, res)=>{